A test skill with prompt injection patterns

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is essentially a placeholder with no functional value for skill selection.
-It fails all dimensions by providing no concrete actions, no natural trigger terms, no guidance on when to use it, and no distinguishing characteristics.
-Claude would have no basis for selecting this skill appropriately.
+This description is essentially a placeholder with no actionable content.
+It fails on every dimension: it describes no concrete capabilities, includes no natural trigger terms, provides no guidance on when to use it, and is indistinguishable from any other generic skill.

 Suggestions

-Replace the placeholder text with specific concrete actions the skill performs (e.g., 'Detects and analyzes prompt injection attempts in user inputs').
+Replace the placeholder text with specific concrete actions the skill performs (e.g., 'Detects and sanitizes prompt injection attempts in user inputs').

 | Dimension | Reasoning | Score |